-In the Eastern part of Mont Blanc group, East of Grandes Joresses, on the main ridge between Italy and France, this smart and mighty mountain divides
+In the Eastern part of Mont Blanc group, East of Grandes Jorasses, on the main ridge between Italy and France, this smart and mighty mountain divides:

-Its scructure is quite simple: 2 walls on the italian side and 1 wall on the french one.
+the Glacier de Triolet (Italy) Its scructure is quite simple: 2 walls on the italian side and 1 wall on the french one.

 on the left side the Aiguille de Leschaux, on the right side the Petites Jorasses

 from Freboudze side it looks like a "normal mountain" ... a small rock bulwark and a small glacier leading almost to the summit

 from Triolet side it looks very severe, a very steep ice slope leads to a vertical and high rock wall